-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Suki et al 34 Sevelamer hydrochloride, dosing and frequency not specified vs calcium-based phosphorus binder (acetate or carbonate), dosing and frequency not specified Calcium acetate was encouraged, but patients who did not tolerate calcium acetate could choose calcium carbonate.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Suki et al 37 Sevelamer hydrochloride, dosing and frequency not specified vs calcium-based phosphorus binder (acetate or carbonate), dosing and frequency not specified Calcium acetate was encouraged, but patients who did not tolerate calcium acetate could choose calcium carbonate.
 MC, OL, PG, RCT Patients ≥18 years of age receiving hemodialysis for ≥3 months, required phosphate binder therapy and had Medicare as their primary insurance N=2,103 <12 to >36 months Primary: All-cause mortality Secondary: Cause-specific mortality, all- cause and specific-cause mortality by age, hospitalizations, lab values and safety P<0.001 for both), with sevelamer hydrochloride producing significantly greater reductions compared to sevelamer carbonate (P<0.001 for both).
 The overall percentages of patients who reported at least one adverse event were similar between the two groups.
 A larger percentage of treatment-related uppergastrointestinal events, including nausea and vomiting, were noted with sevelamer carbonate.
 Four (3%) sevelamer carbonate-treated patients experienced stimulation of the gag reflex and two (1%) experienced dislike of the taste with the powder formulation.
 Primary: There was no difference between treatment groups with respect to all-cause mortality.
 There were 267 and 275 deaths in the sevelamer hydrochloride and calcium-based groups.
 The sevelamer hydrochloride mortality rate was 15.0/100 patient-years and the calcium-based mortality rate was 16.1/100 patient-years (HR, 0.93; 95% CI, 0.79 to 1.10; P=0.40).
 There was no difference observed in mortality risk for the patients in the study for less than two years; however, for those patients remaining in the study for over two years (43% of the study population), a difference between groups, favoring sevelamer hydrochloride, appears to emerge (P=0.02).
 Secondary: Among sevelamer hydrochloride- and calcium-based-treated patients, the cardiovascular mortality rate was 8.0 and 8.6/100 patient-years, respectively (HR, 0.93; 95% CI, 0.74 to 1.17; P=0.53).
-There were 47 deaths due to infection in the sevelamer hydrochloride group with a rate of 2.6/100 patient-years and 41 deaths due to infection in the calcium-based group with a rate of 5.1/100 patient-years (P=0.33).
-A significant interaction between treatment and age (<65 years and ≥65 years) was observed for all-cause mortality (P=0.02).
+There were 47 deaths due to infection in the sevelamer hydrochloride group with a rate of 2.6/100 patient-years and 41 deaths due to infection in the calcium-based group with a rate of 2.4/100 patient-years (P=0.68).
+There were 78 deaths due to other causes in the sevelamer hydrochloride group, with a rate of 4.4/100 patient-years, and 87 deaths due to other causes in the calcium-based group, with a rate of 5.1/100 patient-years (P=0.33). was observed for all-cause mortality (P=0.02).
 In subjects ≥65 years of age (44% of the study population), the all-cause mortality rate was 18.2/100 patient-years